14 Nonprofit Books Recommended by Top Industry Experts

-Written as a business fable (Aesop for the office?), this book identifies the insecurities and flaws that can spell disaster not only for the corporate world, but for all kinds of teams.
+Written as a business fable, this book identifies the insecurities and flaws that can spell disaster not only for the corporate world but for all kinds of teams.
 Patrick Lencioni teaches through the story of a fictional Silicon Valley company where interpersonal problems between executives threaten the entire business.

-But don’t worry about having to read between the lines for real leadership advice, at the end Lencioni goes more in depth on the five dysfunctions holding your team back and how to fix them.
+But don’t worry about having to read between the lines for real leadership advice.
+In the end, Lencioni goes more in-depth on the five dysfunctions holding your team back and how to fix them.

 In Charity Case, Pallotta explains what actions the nonprofit sector must take to change the conversation, including legal steps against defamation and ending the cycle that keeps organizations small and cash-strapped.

-Forces for Good: The Six Practices of High-Impact Nonprofits by Leslie R. Crutchfield and Heather McLeod Grant
+13. Forces for Good: The Six Practices of High-Impact Nonprofit by Leslie R. Crutchfield and Heather McLeod Grant

 Read this book if you want to know why you need to work with for-profits instead of against them and why you need to cultivate a nonprofit network toward the common good.
 The six practices are explained through real stories from organizations like Feeding America and Habitat for Humanity.

-At Classy, we love storytelling, and not just because it’s fun.
-People have been communicating through stories for centuries, yet it remains an incredibly effective way to spark interest and mobilize action.
+People have been communicating through stories for centuries, yet it remains a critical tool to spark interest and mobilize action to this day.